 Over the past decade, technological advances have given us the tools to truly age gracefully.
-Dr. Durboraw has dedicated her career to developing treatments that incorporate new technology,giving us the ability to stave off the aging process.
+Dr. Durboraw has dedicated her career to developing treatments that incorporate new technology in allowing us to stave off the aging process.
 At the Center for Aesthetics, we understand that each individual has their own definition of “aging gracefully” and has their own opinions about the aging process.
-We respect patients who wish to “let it happen” just as much as those who would rather “fight it every step,” and make no judgements regarding either.
-However, if you feel that you fall in the latter category more than the former, the earlier you start the better.
+We respect patients who wish to let nature run its course just as much as those who would rather fight it at every step, and make no judgements regarding either.
+However, if you feel that you fall in the latter category, it is best to start as early as possible.

 I’m in my 20’s…..